bscher/ProjectEffigy_EffigyGen/README.md

 # ProjectEffigy - EffigyGen (Demo)

-This repository is a partial mirror of the EffigyGen component of ProjectEffigy, for demonstration purposes.
+This is a partial mirror of the EffigyGen component of ProjectEffigy, for demonstration purposes only.

-**Note**: Building and running requires a local copy of ProjectEffigy.
-If you are viewing this repository as a demonstration, continue reading.
+**Note**: Building this demo requires a local copy of ProjectEffigy.
+If you are viewing this as a demonstration, continue reading.

 # Intro

 ProjectEffigy is a multiplayer game with pseudo-random procedurally generated game maps.
-EffigyGen is the math component which makes this possible.

-EffigyGen is a cross-platform Rust library which reliably generates the pseudo-random game world being compiled on any platform.
-EffigyGen is compiled to native AMD64/ARM64 (server) and WebAssembly (client).
+EffigyGen is the cross-platform Rust library which generates deterministic pseudo-random complex game worlds.
+It can be compiled to any platform and reliably generate the game game world given the same seed and parameters.
+EffigyGen is compiled to native x86_64 (server) and WebAssembly (client).

 # How it it used

-*EffigyServer* -- Uses `effigy_gen::map_gen::MapGenerator` for procedurally generating and hosting an near-infinitely scaling game world.
+*EffigyServer* -- Uses `effigy_gen::map_gen::MapGenerator` for procedurally generating and hosting an infinitely scaling game world.

-*EffigyClient* -- Also uses `effigy_gen::map_gen::MapGenerator` to mirror the procedural generation of the server to avoid unnecessary network communication; merely an initial seed + general map options is required for the server and client to procedurally generate the exact same map.
+*EffigyClient* -- Also uses `effigy_gen::map_gen::MapGenerator` to mirror the procedural generation of the server to avoid unnecessary network communication; merely sharing common seed + parameters is all that is needed for the server and client to procedurally generate the exact same map chunks.

 # Visual Example